kerfoot/erddapgraph/README.md

 # erddapgraph: Simplifying Make A Graph ERDDAP Tabledap API Requests and Downloads

-A python interface that greatly simplifies the process of creating and submitting ERDDAP tabledap Make A Graph API image requests and downloading the resulting images.
+A python interface that simplifies the creation of [ERDDAP tabledap Make A Graph API](https://coastwatch.pfeg.noaa.gov/erddap/tabledap/documentation.html#GraphicsCommands) image requests and downloading the resulting images.

 # Contents
 + [Installation](#installation)